pomle/tweens/README.md

 const tween = spring({value: 0}, config);
 ```

-Config is unit-less but values are related time step used in update function.
-To avoid the spring physics from going havoc values must be low enough to achieve a negative feedback loop.
-For example, if your time step is in milliseconds instead of seconds, the config input must be set to smaller numbers.
+Config is unit-less but values are related to time step used in update function.

+For example, if your time step is in milliseconds instead of seconds, the config input must be set to numbers of the same magnitude.

+To avoid the spring physics from going havoc, values must be low enough to achieve a negative feedback loop.

 ### Spring Interface